shirleytxu/WFC-CSP/README.md

 # WFC-CSP

-This repository showcases the Wave Function Collapse Closest String Problem algorithm I created for the Pioneer program.
-I also created a paper to accompany my research.
-Created Summer 2021.
+This repository includes my algorithm and research to solve the Closest String Problem using Wave Function Collapse techniques.
+I created this as a part of the Pioneer program 2021.